Smiley (1956 film)

-Smiley is a 1957 CinemaScope produced comedy film.
-It tells the story of a young Australian boy who is determined to buy a bicycle for four pounds.
-Along the way he gets into many misadventures.
-It was based on the 1945 novel of the same name by Moore Raymond who also co-wrote the film with Anthony Kimmins.
-Their screenplay received a Best British Screenplay nomination at the BAFTA awards.
+Smiley is a 1956 British-American comedy film directed by Anthony Kimmins and starring Colin Petersen.
+It was based on the 1945 novel of the same name by Moore Raymond who co-wrote the film with Kimmins.
+It tells the story of a young Australian boy who is determined to buy a bicycle for four pounds, and along the way he gets into many misadventures.

+It was the last film made under the supervision of Alex Korda, who died in January 1956.

 Plot

-Smiley (Colin Petersen) is a mischievous boy who lives in the small country town of Murrumbilla (based on Augathella).
-His father is an alcoholic drover who is a poor provider for the family, his mother works as a laundress to make ends meet.
-Smiley is always getting into trouble with his best friend Joey (Bruce Archer).
+Smiley Greevins is a mischievous boy who lives in the small country town of Murrumbilla (based on Augathella).
+His father is an alcoholic drover who is a poor provider for the family, and his mother works as a laundress.
+Smiley is always getting into trouble with his best friend Joey.
 He decides to try to save up enough money to buy a coveted bicycle.

-Smiley takes on various odd jobs, showing enterprise, hard work, and persistence in slowly accumulating the considerable sum (four pound) needed, despite getting involved in a number of pranks, including getting into trouble with the local law enforcement in the figure of Sergeant Flaxman (Chips Rafferty).
-Smiley unwittingly helps the local publican, Jim Rankin (John McCallum), sell opium to aborigines who live in a camp near the town.
+Smiley takes on various odd jobs, showing enterprise, hard work, and persistence in slowly accumulating the considerable sum (£5) needed, despite getting involved in a number of pranks, including getting into trouble with the local law enforcement in the figure of Sergeant Flaxman.
+Smiley unwittingly helps the local publican, Jim Rankin, sell opium to aborigines who live in a camp near the town.

 Smiley's father steals his savings and loses it playing two-up.
 Smiley accidentally knocks him out and runs away to the bush, where he is bitten by a snake.
-His life is saved by a boundary rider, Bill McVitty (Guy Doleman).
+His life is saved by boundary rider Bill McVitty.
 Rankin is arrested and the townspeople chip in to buy Smiley a bike.

-A romantic subplot involves Rankin and Sergeant Flaxman vying for the affections of Miss Workman the new local schoolmistress (Jocelyn Hernfield).
+A romantic subplot involves Rankin and Sergeant Flaxman vying for the affections of Miss Workman the new local schoolmistress.